jhogervorst/track-down-app-purchases/README.md

 Track Down App Purchases v0.1
 =============================

-Shell script to list all iOS apps in your iTunes Library, showing which Apple ID was used to purchase the app.
+Shell script to list all iOS apps in your iTunes Library, showing which Apple ID was used to purchase each app.

 Installation
 ------------